 Dan Nanamkin – Indigenous stories, dances, and games – Dan is offering Song, dance, stories, prayer and friendship.
 Hands on learning and sharing his adventures as a water and land protector

-Finn Po – Acorn Processing & Terra Preta Sanitation – Anthropologically it is probably safe to say that human beings have eaten millions more tons of acorns than they have all of the agriculturally produced grains combined.
-Come join the annual Kindle Cascadian Acorn Action Team and let them become a staple in your kitchen arts.; The recent discovery of the bio-waste and excreta treatment of a former civilization in the Amazon reveals a highly efficient and simple sanitation system.
-With the end product that was a rich black soil still very fertile 500 years after this civilization had disappeared.
-I will share my enthusiasm managing such a sanitation system for the last 3 years at home.
+Finn Po and Ryder Coen – Acorn Processing & Biochar– Anthropologically it is probably safe to say that human beings have eaten millions more tons of acorns than they have all of the agriculturally produced grains combined.
+Come join the annual Kindle Cascadian Acorn Action Team and let them become a staple in your kitchen arts.

 James Huntley – Natural Movement – Our human bodies developed to interact with nature the same way the bodies of wild animals like deer, cougar and bear have.
 But most humans don’t relate to the world as our bodies were designed to anymore, causing us to lose our animal ease, strength and fluidity of motion.
 Throughout this workshop, we will help identify and correct typical inefficiencies we’ve developed in our everyday movements in order to build a strong foundation.
 We will then learn more advanced skills on the land, exploring our capacity to move through nature.
 You will leave with the inspiration and knowledge to help you develop your own movement practice.
 It will be helpful for you to have a yoga mat (for indoor use), clothes you can get dirty and wet, minimalist footwear (helpful but not essential) and your imagination!

-Larry Stokes – Fermentation – Hands-on workshop where participants will practice and learn all about fermenting sourdough and apple cider.
+Larry Stokes – Fermentation: Sourdough and Cider – Hands-on workshop where participants will practice and learn all about fermenting sourdough and apple cider.
 Students will likely be able to take-home the goodies made during this workshop.